 These 5-day winter tours are based in Tarifa, Andalucia and include:- airport transfers, 4 nights accommodation plus breakfast and delicious evening meals with wine.
 Accommodation is good quality hotels on the coast.
 Your birding time will include 3 full days guided birding and two short outings on arrival and departure day - subject to flight times.
 These tours are competitively priced at only £550 per person based on a minimum of two people sharing a twin room, single supplement £120.

-The tour is a flexible 5-day holiday, we go where the birds are to be found.
+The tour has a flexible itinerary, we go where the birds are to be found.
 Weather, bird movements and the discretion of the guide will dictate each day's outing.
 We do our utmost to cater for all your needs and if you have a specific 'wanted list' we will incorporae the necessary sites into your holiday.

 During January we will concentrate on the winter visitors, early breeding birds and those migrants that make the trip back across from Africa at this time.
 Great-spotted Cuckoo is a good example of an early arrival, but we may see anything as we explore the coastal area near Tarifa, Barbate and Sanlucar.